 Homemade Flavor Enhancers

+Reducing sodium doesn’t mean sacrificing flavor.
+By incorporating natural, sodium-free flavor enhancers, you can bring out the best in canned chili without relying on salt.
 Ingredients like garlic, onions, and roasted peppers add depth and richness to chili.
-You can also experiment with mushrooms, which provide an umami taste similar to what salt offers.
-By sautéing these ingredients and adding them to the chili, you create a more complex flavor profile.
+You can also experiment with mushrooms, which provide an umami taste similar to salt.
+You create a more complex flavor profile by sautéing these ingredients and adding them to the chili.

 Herbs and Spices